Muslix/the-isle-map-updater/README.md

 3. **Track Coordinates:**
    - Copy coordinates in The Isle (format: `88,879.526, -288,696.11, 21,112.882`)
    - The application automatically detects and processes them
-   - Your position updates on the vulnova map instantly
+   - Your position updates on the vulnona map instantly

 4. **Monitor Status:**
    - Watch the GUI for real-time status updates